 A positive way you can contribute is to encourage other people to join the registry.
 It is important to understand that these ‘drives’ will almost certainly not recruit a matching donor for your loved one, because of the complications involved in genetic matching.
 But they often recruit someone that matches another patient in need – someone who may not have found a matching donor if it wasn’t for your drive.

-Volunteers must ensure that everyone who signs up is prepared to donate their blood stem cells to anyone, anywhere in the world; and no pressure or coercion can be placed on people considering joining.
-You should plan to recruit young (18-35) men in particular, as they are the most sought after donors and least likely to join of their own initiative.
+If you are interested in running a recruitment drive, you will need to ensure that everyone who signs up is prepared to donate their blood stem cells to anyone, anywhere in the world; and that no pressure or coercion whatsoever is placed on people considering joining.
+You should plan to recruit young (18-35) men in particular, as they are the most sought-after donors and least likely to join of their own initiative.

 Until we can support your recruitment drive with cheek swab kits, you will need to contact Lifeblood in your state for their assistance.
 Please be aware that all donors joining through Lifeblood must be eligible to donate blood.